MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 ### RootDialog

 The RootDialog is the root or main dialog of this bot.
-It is the parent the only other dialog in this bot: [UserProfileDialog](#getuserprofiledialog).
+It is the parent of the only other adaptive dialog in this bot: [UserProfileDialog](#getuserprofiledialog).

 #### RootDialog Recognizer